texx00/sandypi/readme.md

 Any help in the app development is accepted.
 Also testing the software counts!
 If you find any bug or you have any idea just check if an issue is already open for that topic or open it yourself.
 For the coding, debugging and so on check the [development section](/docs/development.md).
-In this case, during the installation it is necessary to run `(env) $> install.bat develop`.

 ## Current status

-The project is really primitive and need a lot of work.
+The project still need a lot of work.
 Here is a brief list of what the software is capable of and what will be implemented for sure in the future:

 * [x] Web interface to be accessible from different devices over the network